The Voice Kids (German TV series): Format

-On 25 October 2012, Sat1 announced that they will produce the a children's version of The Voice of Germany with Talpa and Schwartzkopff TV Productions.
+On 25 October 2012, Sat.1 announced that they will produce the a children's version of The Voice of Germany with Talpa and Schwartzkopff TV Productions.
 The new show, The Voice Kids, is based on the format of the original show and focuses on children between the ages of 8 and 15.
 Performers for the first season had to apply to participate, and about 70 children were cast for the first phase, the "Blind Auditions".
 The children are onstage with a large, curved curtain around them, effectively concealing their identity from the judges, audience, and viewers.
 The 3 jury members are sitting in swivel chairs with their backs to the stage.

 During the performance, they can elect to support a candidate by pressing a buzzer, which will automatically turn their seat towards the stage.
 At the end of their performance, the curtain drops, revealing the singer who then learns whether any chairs turned for them.
 If only one judge turns their chair, the candidate is automatically on their team.
 If more than one chair turns, the candidate chooses who they would like to have as their coach.

 The second week of the competition is training week in which the coaches prepare their candidates for the second phase of competition, called the "Battle Round."
 In the Battle Round three candidates of the same coaching group are chosen to sing the same song as a trio.
 Each coach then picks one of their three candidates to continue on to the Final round.
-Starting on Season 9, coaches can steal one losing artist from the battle rounds via "Steal Deal."
+In season 9, coaches can steal one losing artist from the battle rounds via "Steal Deal."
 Also, in the same season, the coaches can send an artist directly to the final via "Fast Pass."
+The Steal Deal discontinued in the following two seasons, before making its return on season 12.

 The winner of The Voice Kids receives a training stipend of €15,000 and an optional recording contract.
 The parents of the victor decide whether they pursue this option or not.

 The Voice Kids Germany is the most internationally popular version of The Voice concept with a large YouTube audience for its clips with strong audience interest that stretches far beyond fellow Europeans from Brazil to Vietnam, the Philippines and New Zealand.
 This is in part due to the fact that the contestants often have a multicultural background with one German parent and one immigrant parent or are first generation German born to an immigrant family.
 This YouTube impact is exemplified by then-13-year-old performer Laura Kamhuber, born in Austria, whose performance of Dolly Parton's classic "I Will Always Love You" (popularized by Whitney Houston) in the blind audition of the first (2013) series has garnered over 200 million views on YouTube (as of April 17), and is the most watched YouTube video by an Austrian artist.
 However, the channel deleted that video and re-uploaded in July 2021.